Skip to content

 export ANTHROPIC_DEFAULT_OPUS_MODEL="google/gemini-3-pro-preview"

-After editing, remember to run source ~/.bashrc / source ~/.zshrc or restart the terminal for changes to take effect.
+After making changes, remember to run source ~/.bashrc / source ~/.zshrc or restart your terminal for them to take effect.

-Models compatible with the Anthropic protocol are being adapted in batches.
-You can filter currently supported models via the official model list and select the Anthropic Messages protocol: anthropic-support Or you can check support on a specific model detail page: anthropic-support
+Support for the Anthropic protocol is being rolled out in batches.
+You can view the currently supported models by filtering for the Anthropic Messages protocol in the official model list: anthropic-support You can also check on a model detail page: anthropic-support

-In addition to the CLI, Claude Code also provides a VSCode extension, allowing you to use Claude Code directly inside the VSCode editor for AI-assisted programming.
+In addition to the command-line version, Claude Code also offers a VSCode extension, letting you use Claude Code for AI-assisted coding directly inside the VSCode editor.

-Search for and install Claude Code Extension from the VSCode Marketplace:
+Search for and install the Claude Code Extension in the VSCode marketplace:

-After installation, click the extension’s Settings icon to open the configuration page:
+After installation, click the extension's settings icon to open the configuration screen:

 Open Claude Code settings

-Click Edit in settings.json, then add or modify the following configuration:
+Click Edit in settings.json and add or modify the following in the config file:

 json